python/cpython/Doc/library/pdb.rst

    This allows you to break into the debugger again by pressing :kbd:`Ctrl-C`.
 If you want Pdb not to touch the SIGINT handler, set *nosigint* to true.

-   The *readrc* argument defaults to True and controls whether Pdb will load .pdbrc files from the filesystem.
+   The *readrc* argument defaults to true and controls whether Pdb will load .pdbrc files from the filesystem.

    Example call to enable tracing with *skip*::